-Laurel Ridge Levee Extension, Ascension Parish Lake Pontchartrain and Vicinity, Louisiana Project North of Airline Highway, St. Charles Parish 100 Year Hurricane Protection Project Description:
+Lake Pontchartrain and Vicinity, Louisiana Project North of Airline Highway, St. Charles Parish 100 Year Hurricane Protection Project Description:

 The Lake Pontchartrain, Louisiana and Vicinity Hurricane Protection Project was authorized by Public Law 298, 89th Congress, 1st Session, approved on October 27, 1965.
 The original authorized design provides standard hurricane protection (SPH) from a fast moving Category 3 hurricane.
 The existing hurricane protection levee system, fully constructed to the original authorized design is currently being constructed to the new Corps of Engineers design standards which provides a 100 year level of protection, equivalent to a slow moving Category 3 hurricane.
 The project includes approximately 9.75 miles of earthen levee, four (4) drainage structures, two (2) swing gates, two (2) pre-cast concrete access bridges and five (5) floodwalls, one being a major floodwall under Interstate 310.
 Project Location The St. Charles Parish levee north of Airline Highway, a feature of the Lake Pontchartrain and Vicinity, Louisiana 100 Year Hurricane Protection Project, is located in southeastern Louisiana in St. Charles Parish on the East Bank of the Mississippi River.
 The levee project is oriented in an east-west direction and separates the developed areas in St. Charles Parish from the approximately 26,000 acres of wetlands on the north, or flood side of the levee, known as the "LaBranche Wetlands."
 On the levee system's eastern limits, the levee transitions into the Jefferson/St. Charles Parish Return Levee just south of the east-west runway extension of the New Orleans Louis Armstrong International Airport.
 Generally, the levee parallels Airline Highway to where, at the levee system's western limits, it traverses around the Shell Oil Company tank farm and transitions into the existing Bonnet Carre' Spillway East Guide Levee.
-Project Funding The Lake Pontchartrain and Vicinity, Louisiana 100 Year Hurricane Protection Project is a cost-shared project between the U.S. Army Corps of Engineers (Corps) and the Pontchartrain Levee District (PLD), the local Non-Federal sponsor.
-For construction of the earthen levee sections, the Corps is responsible for 65% of the project costs and the PLD is responsible for 35% of the project costs.
-The project costs for the drainage structures, floodwalls and pre-cast access bridges are 100% federally funded.
-Due to the Corps credited amounts accumulated by the PLD over a 20 year period, the financial impact to the PLD for this new construction is expected to be minimal to the PLD.
-Project Status

-As of March 2015, there are fifteen (15) projects that have been awarded by the Corps which include: five (5) levee projects, which include two (2) pre-cast concrete access bridge projects; five (5) floodwall projects; one (1) railroad swing gate project; and four (4) drainage structure projects
+Project Status As of January 2016, there are fifteen (15) projects that have been awarded by the Corps which include: five (5) levee projects, which include two (2) pre-cast concrete access bridge projects; five (5) floodwall projects; one (1) railroad swing gate project; and four (4) drainage structure projects which have all passed final inspections and are complete.
+On December 15, 2014, the Corps of Engineers awarded a contract for the armoring of two (2) of the levee projects.
+Those levee armoring projects are substantially complete.
+Remaining work includes some maintenance and necessary seeding and fertilizing in the spring of 2016.